-Weapons of any kind (including knives, sharp or dangerous objects or toy weapons), should never be brought to school and if brought will be confiscated and student will be sent home.
+Weapons of any kind (including knives, sharp or dangerous objects or toy weapons), should never be brought to school.
+If these items are brought, they will be confiscated and the consequences may result in the student being sent home.
 Further disciplinary action may be taken as needed.